Cretezy/dSock/README.md

 If making changes to the Protocol Buffer definitions (under `protos`), make sure you have the [`protoc`](https://github.com/protocolbuffers/protobuf) compiler and [`protoc-gen-go`](https://developers.google.com/protocol-buffers/docs/reference/go-generated).

-Once changes are done to the definitions, run the `scripts/build-protos` file to generate the associated Go code.
+Once changes are done to the definitions, run `task build:protos` to generate the associated Go code.

 ### Docker

-You can build the Docker images using `scripts/build-docker`.
+You can build the Docker images by running `task build:docker`.
 This will create the `dsock-worker` and `dsock-api` images.

 ### Tests

 dSock has multiple types of tests to ensure stability and maximum coverage.

-You can run all tests by running `scripts/run-tests`.
+You can run all tests by running `task tests`.
 You can also run individual test suites (see below)

 #### End-to-end (E2E)

-You can run the E2E tests by running `scripts/run-e2e`.
+You can run the E2E tests by running `task tests:e2e`.
 The E2E tests are located inside the `e2e` directory.

 #### Unit

-You can run the unit tests by running `scripts/run-unit`.
+You can run the unit tests by running `task tests:unit`.
 The units tests are located inside the `common`/`api`/`worker` directories.

 ### Contributing